What's so special about the Dead Sea?

 The waters of the Dead Sea contain 21 life-essential minerals such as potassium, bromide and magnesium.
 Many of these minerals are found in no other sea or ocean.

-The Dead Sea distinguishes itself from the earth’s most bountiful sources by its lavish contents.
+The Dead Sea distinguishes itself from the earth's most bountiful sources by its lavish contents.
 In fact, this body of water contains 10 times more salts and minerals than the Mediterranean Sea, which is one of the richest, most fertile locations on the planet.
-These salts and minerals are recognized worldwide for their amazing therapeutic, nourishing and activating abilities.
+These salts and minerals are recognized worldwide for their amazing, nourishing qualities.

-Since before the days of Cleopatra, people have traveled to the Dead Sea to soak up its minerals and heal their ailments.
-Even Cleopatra herself was reportedly enamored with the Dead Sea’s amazing health benefits and used its distinctive minerals for her legendary beauty treatments.
+Since before the days of Cleopatra, people have traveled to the Dead Sea to soak up its minerals.
+Even Cleopatra herself was reportedly enamored with the Dead Sea's amazing properties and used its distinctive minerals for her legendary beauty treatments.

 How did the Dead Sea form?

 In this part of the world there is a rift formed where two crustal plates are spreading apart.
 The East Rift Valley runs through most of Africa, but it starts north of the Dead Sea and runs south along the eastern side of the continent.
 The Sea is located right along the Rift Valley where the Earth's crust is being stretched thin.

 To get an idea of how this "crustal spreading" occurs, take a bar of taffy and try to pull it apart.
 You'll see where the candy starts to stretch it gets really thin just before it breaks.
 That's what is happening to the Earth's crust in the Rift Valley.
 Where the Earth's crust gets thin that part of the surface sinks lower.
 The Dead Sea is still sinking lower even today.
 Scientists estimate the Dead Sea sinks an average of 13 inches each year.
 On a geologic time-scale that's incredibly fast.

 The Dead Sea is Unique